halelab/apparent/README.md

 1. Always include at least one known (true) triad in the analysis, as a reference/control.
 2. After running the triad analysis, inspect the summary file "apparent-Triad-Summary.txt" to see if any individuals exhibit unusually low mean GDij|k values or mean number of loci usable for analysis.
 If such individuals exist, remove them and re-run the analysis.

+**Pedigree to be tested**: The pedigree information for the 12 progenies (four families of three full-sibs each) from controlled crosses used to assess the performance of apparent can be found [here](https://github.com/halelab/apparent/blob/master/Families.xlsx).

 ### Usage
 - Download the [apparent_TestData.txt](https://github.com/halelab/apparent/blob/master/apparent_TestData.txt) for your R working directory.
 - Download the [apparent R script](https://github.com/halelab/apparent/blob/master/apparent.R) and load it into R.